ICGC-TCGA-PanCancer/vcf-uploader/README.md

                                 [--parent-id syn2897245]
                                 [--perm-conf conf/pem.conf]
                                 [--local-path /path/to/local/files]
-                                [--jamboree-sftp-url url of files that are ALREADY UPLOADED on the jamboree sftp server] [--synapse-sftp-url url to which files WILL BE UPLOADED via synapse] [--download optional flag to Download files from GNOS] [--help]
+                                [--jamboree-sftp-url url of files ALREADY UPLOADED to jamboree] [--synapse-sftp-url url to which files WILL BE UPLOADED by synapse] [--download optional flag to Download files from GNOS] [--help]